What’s Included in the Bylaw

 How will the funds collected from the bag fees be used?

 The fee will be charged and collected by individual businesses.
+These fees will help businesses recover the cost of bags, while also decreasing demand for single-use checkout bags.

 Does the City mandate how the paper and reusable bag fees are used?